-So what does this have to do with the price of tea in China - or even critical thinking for that matter?
+So what does this talk about radiation and half-life have to do with the price of tea in China - or even critical thinking for that matter?
 Quite a lot actually.

 In 1950, there were about 60,000 different academic journals in publication.
 Today there are over 1,000,000.
 The amount of new knowledge produced is growing exponentially at roughly 5% per year meaning the amount of new knowledge in the world doubles about every 15 years.